 Location.
 42° 11.857′ N, 122° 42.973′ W. Marker is in Ashland, Oregon, in Jackson County.
 Marker can be reached from Granite Street.
 Touch for map.
 Marker is in this post office area: Ashland OR 97520, United States of America.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Ashland Lithia Water (about 300 feet away, measured in a direct line); The Whittle Garage (about 500 feet away); Citizens Banking and Trust Company Building No. 2 1910 (approx. ¼ mile away); Enders Building No. 1, 1914 (approx. ¼ mile away); Ashland Cemetery War Memorial (approx. 0.6 miles away); The Applegate Trail (approx. 0.7 miles away); Dead Indian Memorial Road (approx. 3.3 miles away); World War II Veterans Memorial (approx. 4.9 miles away).
 Touch for a list and map of all markers in Ashland.

 More about this marker.
 Marker is located in a kiosk along a dirt trail along Ashland Creek.

 Categories. • Charity & Public Work • Native Americans • Settlements & Settlers •

 Credits.
 This page was last revised on January 15, 2018.
 This page originally submitted on January 11, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 74 times since then.
+This page has been viewed 76 times since then and 3 times this year.
 Photos: 1, 2. submitted on January 11, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.